x

 Police say the remains are being sent to the center after the medical examiners office was unable to identify the remains because they were in such an advanced state of decomposition.

-The UNTCHI specializes in DNA lab testing.
+The center specializes in DNA lab testing.

-"So when other means of identification for remains or missing persons such as dental records, or finger prints, when they are not successful we can perform DNA testing and put those samples into the CODIS database which is combined DNA index system," said UNTCHI Lab Director Melissa Haas.
+"So when other means of identification for remains or missing persons such as dental records, or finger prints, when they are not successful we can perform DNA testing and put those samples into the CODIS database which is combined DNA index system," said Lab Director Melissa Haas.

 "In 2023 we received 256 unidentified human remains and 275 family reference samples," Haas said.